For those that were in the viewing area, we hope everyone had a chance to view and enjoy the eclipse. It truly was an incredible sight to see.

 Pawn shops are busier than they have ever been and when I investigate why, it is because people are pawning various things just to buy groceries and pay for their utilities.
 Restaurants are increasing their prices dramatically while giving less on portions and using fewer quality ingredients.
 Retail stores are decreasing administrative staff causing very long frustrating lines knowing they could lose customers.
 The big wow for me is Apple laying off workers.
 Apple is a company that has more cash on hand than many countries.
 That is a very tough pill to swallow.
 Overall, what I am saying is people are running out of money.

 Our stance on allocation is this.
 Corporate profits last quarter were excellent, and the market keeps chugging along against common sense.
 Therefore, we remain in very diversified and boring allocations such as the S&P 500 and Nasdaq indexed funds and the Schwab Money Market paying a weekly yield ranging from 5.15-5.20% a year.
 It’s boring but it does the job.
 Please note my finger is on the trigger to go completely money market at the slightest hint of extreme market volatility.
 The next 4-6 weeks of quarterly reports from companies will be the tale if something bad doesn’t come by before then.
 Overall, what I am saying is we are in a position to make some decent money without a lot of major risk knowing if things fall apart fast, your investment portfolio won’t fall apart fast with the market.
 When risk is on our side, please note we will take that on to match your investment tolerance.
 Until this happens boring is where we will stay.
+In closing I will be by phone anytime that you need to talk or have a concern.
+Please call the office to make an appointment and we will discuss your portfolio and take care of business as you see fit.
+I really enjoy discussing investments with our clientele.
+Below you will find some market analysis from the team at Rockport Wealth Advisors. |

-As we wrap up the first quarter of 2024 and enter the second, markets continue to maintain high levels.
+Markets & Economic Analysis As we wrap up the first quarter of 2024 and enter the second, markets continue to maintain high levels.
 The S&P 500 rose by 3.78% for the month and is now up by 10.56% for the year.
 The stock market’s resilience is truly remarkable at this point, surprising not only us but also many Wall Street experts, with five consecutive months of gains.
 As we mentioned last month, there seems to be a disconnect, as many traditional indicators of both recession and stock market valuation are seemingly being disregarded.
 Perhaps the takeaway is that stocks often follow their own path, and many economic or market issues, whether real or perceived, don’t become significant until they do.
-Based on past patterns, at some juncture, the markets will start paying attention to these indicators again, and they will once again become relevant.
+Based on past patterns, at some juncture, the markets will start paying attention to these indicators again, and they will once again become relevant. |

 One compelling illustration of the stock market’s overvalued state is by observing the actions of major players.
 Warren Buffett’s Berkshire Hathaway, for instance, currently holds a record $167 billion in cash.
 This signals their view that stocks are overpriced at these levels.
 Additionally, several CEOs of major corporations have been selling their company stock to capitalize on the exceptionally high stock prices.
 These actions speak volumes about the current market conditions.